AnavMahajan/katacoda-scenarios/React-InterviewQuestions/step1.md

-## 1. Use the preconfigured Reactjs setup on the right hand side for practicing the code snippits if required.
+## Note: Use the preconfigured Reactjs setup on the right hand side for practicing the code snippits if required.

+##

 ## 1. What is React?